saman2007/python_telegram_message_automation/README.md

 ### Add a Message(menu option)
 With this option, you can add a message and it will be stored in the `messages.json` file in `data` folder and you can choose the added message later to be sent.

 NOTE: This option is only for adding text messages.
-If you want to add medias, you have to go to `data` folder, then go to `media` folder and place the medias you want to add.
+If you want to add media, you have to go to `data` folder, then go to `media` folder and place the media you want to add.

 ### Show Messages(menu option)
-You can see the added text messages and medias with this option.
+You can see the added text messages and media with this option.

 ### Start Messaging(menu option)
 This is the main option of this bot.
 By selecting this, you will be asked to choose the accounts that you want to message with, you can choose one or more account.
-Then, you will be asked to choose the text messages and medias to send.
+Then, you will be asked to choose the text messages and media to send.
 Note that the selected text and media messages will be sent randomly.
-After that, you have to enter the telegram usename of the user that you want to send message.
+After that, you have to enter the telegram username of the user that you want to send message.
 Then, you will be asked the number of messages that you want to send.
-Please note that the selected number is the number of messages that will be send with each account.
+Please note that the selected number is the number of messages that will be sent with each account.
 After that, sending messages will be started.
-To emphasis that this is not a spamming process, after that a message is sent, there will be a pause between 1 to 5 seconds.
+To emphasize that this is not a spamming process, after that a message is sent, there will be a pause between 1 to 5 seconds.